ZanBezjak/ZanBezjak/README.md

 ## Hi there 👋

-🌱 I’m Žan and in 2026 I pivoted from Industrial Engineering & Management to ML Engineer and Data Scientist.
+🌱 I’m Žan and in 2026 I pivoted from Industrial Engineering & Management to ML Engineering and Data Science.
 🚀 Motivated to build future-orientied and purpose-driven solutions.

 <!--